UPPMAX/jobstats/README.md

 The following command-line options are generally only useful for Uppmax staff.

+    --cpu-free FLOAT   Maximum CPU busy percentage for the CPU to count as free at that sampling time.
+Default is 1 %.
     -x directory       Directory prefix to use for jobstats files.
 Default is '/sw/share/slurm', and directory structure is